tzohpilotl/local-module-development-example/Readme.md

 Now every change in the library's code will trigger a rebuild and a publish event which in turn will trigger the client to rebuild.

+## Remember
+- To run the client's `yarn removeLocalDependencies` to avoid pushing a `package.json` file referencing local dependencies.